 The simple fact is that you have a LOT of options to save on real estate commission fees.
 As the Help-U-Sell reviews we’ll cover illustrate, you’ll likely find better value — and fewer risks! — with other discount services.

-For example, our friends at Clever Real Estate offer a flat $3,000 listing fee (or just 1% for homes above $350,000).
+For example, our friends at Clever Real Estate offer a low 1.5% listing fee.
 Clever connects you with top full-service realtors in your area, ensuring you save big — but never compromise on agent quality or support.

 ✍️ Key Takeaways